cmoffroad/osm-guidelines/README.md

 The goal is to bring together existing and new OSM contributors to make better maps available for the offroad community through popular mobile and Garmin applications.

-> Status: `Draft`, if you have any feedback, concerns or change requests, please kindly send me a [message](https://www.openstreetmap.org/message/new/cmoffroad).
+> Status: `Draft`.
+If you have any feedback, concerns or change requests, please post a message in this OSM forum [thread](https://forum.openstreetmap.org/viewtopic.php?pid=841479).

 ## Basics